 This case is part of an ACLU campaign across the state of New Jersey

-On May 30, 2014, the American Civil Liberties Union of New Jersey (ACLU-NJ) filed this lawsuit in the Superior Court of New Jersey in Middlesex County, Chancery Division.
-The ACLU-NJ sued Perth Amboy Public School District under the New Jersey Constitution.
+On May 30, 2014, the American Civil Liberties Union of New Jersey (ACLU-NJ) filed this lawsuit in the Superior Court of New Jersey in Camden County, Chancery Division.
+The ACLU-NJ sued Audubon Public School District under the New Jersey Constitution.
 The ACLU-NJ claimed violations of the equal protection cause of the 14th Amendment and two sections of the New Jersey Constitution, including its sections on equal protection and thorough and efficient education.
-The ACLU-NJ sued on behalf of its own interests as a long-time advocate of immigration rights, as well as on behalf of immigrant residents of Perth Amboy.
+The ACLU-NJ sued on behalf of its own interests as a long-time advocate of immigration rights, as well as on behalf of immigrant residents of Audubon.
 The ACLU-NJ claimed that the school district's registration process unfairly discriminated against the children of undocumented parents by requiring a driver's license.

-By June 4 2014, the parties reached a settlement, although documentation beyond the stipulation of dismissal is currently unavailable.
+On June 9 2014, the parties reached a settlement, although documentation of this settlement is currently unavailable.
 Both parties stipulated to the dismissal of the case.

-In addition to Perth Amboy, each of the other six districts altered their discriminatory practices within a week of being sued by the ACLU-NJ (ACLU-NJ Statement
+In addition to Audubon, each of the other six districts altered their discriminatory practices within a week of being sued by the ACLU-NJ (ACLU-NJ Statement

 ).
 The suit against Butler School District had already been resolved in March.

-The other lawsuits brought by ACLU-NJ are also available in the Clearinghouse: Butler School District, Galloway Township Public Schools, Glouster Township Public School District, Audubon Public School District, Old Bridge Township Public School District, North Brunswick Public School District,
+The other lawsuits brought by ACLU-NJ are also available in the Clearinghouse: Butler School District, Galloway Township Public Schools, Glouster Township Public School District, North Brunswick Public School District, Old Bridge Township Public School District, Perth Amboy Public School District,

 and Somerdale Park Public School District.Carolyn Weltman - 11/22/2015